A Self-Consistent Quantum Field Theory for Random Lasing: Quantum-Field Theory for Photonic Transport

+We consider the propagating photonic intensity, see Figure~\ref{fig. 1}c, as~the field field correlator $\Phi$ which is derived selfconsistently by the {\em Bethe-Salpeter equation}.
+The~propagating electromagnetic wave in disordered random media is described by the single-particle Green's function Equation~(\ref{GreenSP}) that solves the non-linear wave equation, Equation~(\ref{NL}).

-The granularity of the medium (I) as well as it's randomness are implemented as spatially dependent potential of the permittivity $\epsilon_s(\vec r)$.
-The order of non-linearity is a matter of the numerical selfconsistency as the independent semiconductor scatterers \cite{Tiggelen3} are well described by the T-matrix \cite{PingSheng,Lubatsch05} for spherical Mie particles including the self-consistent complex refractive index.\\ We use in presence a model of independent Mie scatterers Fig.\ref{thresh} for the self-energy contribution $\Sigma^\omega_{\vec k}$.
-Originally \cite{Mie,BohrenHuffman} the Mie scattering coefficients of n-th order read
+The scatterers are embedded in a background matrix, with~the dielectric function $\epsilon_b$, e.g.,~in air.
+The~granularity of the random medium is implemented in the form of a spatially dependent potential of the permittivity $\epsilon_s(\vec r)$.
+As~a result of our theoretical framework we derive the laser gain self-consistently and space-resolved.
+The~order of non-linearity is a matter of the numerical self-consistency as the independent complex semiconductor scatterers are well described by the T-matrix~\cite{Lubatsch05} for spherical Mie resonators of matter with a self-consistent complex refractive index.

+We use a model of independent Mie scatterers, Figure~\ref{fig. 1}b, here, in order to derive the self-energy contribution $\Sigma^\omega_{\vec k}$ for extended photo-active particles in Equation~(\ref{GreenSP}).
+The~Mie scattering coefficients of n-th order are known from the literature~\cite{Mie} to have the following form

-In this notation $m = \frac{n_s}{n_b}$ is the relative refractive index between scatterer and background, $y=\frac{2\pi n_sr_S}{\lambda}$ is the size parameter depending on the scatterers' radius $r_S$ as well as the transport wavelength $\lambda$. $\Psi_n$, $\xi_n$ are Riccati-Bessel functions.
-The refractive index $n_s(\Phi)$ inherits a higher-order non-linearity as consequence of the selfconsistency $\rm Im \epsilon_s(\Phi)$.
-The independent scatterer approach works very well in dense random media of filling of $35\% - 55\%$.
-The inter-scatterer dynamics is effectively mapped on the dynamical $n_s(\Phi)$ and non-linear response even though we use the far field description of Mie scattering.
+In this notation $m = \frac{n_s}{n_b}$ is the relative refractive index between the scatterer and the background matrix, $y=\frac{2\pi n_sr_S}{\lambda}$ is the size parameter depending on the scatterers' radius $r_S$ as well as on the transport wavelength $\lambda$. $\Psi_n$, $\xi_n$ are Riccati-Bessel functions.
+The refractive index $n_s(\Phi)$ obtains a higher-order non-linearity as consequence of the self-consistency with respect to $\Phi$, ${\rm Im} \epsilon_s(\Phi)$.
+The~independent scatterer approach works very well in dense random media of filling of 35\%--55\%.
+Positional dependent enhancement effects due to the high filling fraction are effectively mapped on the dynamics of $n_s(\Phi)$ of the single scatterer in non-linear response, and~we use the exact Mie scattering solution.